Course page PDF

 • Describe desirable properties of an activation function.

-• Learn a perceptron for a simple logical function.
+• Learn / identify a perceptron for a logical function.

-• Explain why a perceptron cannot represent XOR.
+• Explain why a perceptron cannot represent XOR — and how a hidden layer fixes it.

 Learning complex non-linear relationships